Spain national under-20 football team: Individual awards

 In addition to team victories, Spanish players have won individual awards at FIFA World Youth Cups.

 Player records

 Top appearances

 Note: Club(s) represents the permanent clubs during the player's time in the Under-20s.

 Top goalscorers

 Note: Club(s) represents the permanent clubs during the player's time in the Under-20s.

+Current squad

+The following players were called up for the 2025 FIFA U-20 World Cup, between 27 September – 19 October 2025.

+Caps and goals correct as of 11 October 2025, after the match against Colombia.

+Head-to-head record

+The following table shows Spain's head-to-head record in the FIFA U-20 World Cup.